pacexy/mv3-hot-reload/README.md

 }
 ```

+**PLEASE NOTE:** if you intend to use this on different environments, you should also change the condition to `isDev` to the match the proper environment

 #### Import files into your background script (service worker) and content script

 The code for hot reloading will only execute when `process.env.NODE_ENV === 'development'`.